jakemarvin05/hashiontag_dev/dbReadme.txt

 Meaning: This key of pictureId came from the User table.

 For crosstables, except for self referencing crosstable, all crosstables should be named in TableName_TableName2.
-Only the naming convention for the keys inside of the crosstables are handled by sequelize.